 - We discussed trying to get a better presence on the skinnyski.com trail reports, and agreed its website is fairly outdated.
-This coming winter, Tom P will remind our members to submit occasional reports – and will post a sign in the warming house encouraging visitors to submit trail reports.
+This coming winter, Tom P will remind our members to submit occasional reports.
 Our most reliable options for communicating our trail conditions are continued frequent updates on our website, frequent email messages on our subscription email list, and use of our Instagram and Facebook posts.
-John W suggested using Facebook Midwest Nordic as another way to communicate our trail conditions – we'll give that a try.
+We also discussed the option of our head groomer providing grooming reports to skinnyski.com – Tom will discuss this with Ron B.

 - In the past, John Kann wondered about any possible plans for assisting an individual skier that is injured and unable to return to the trailhead.
 Discussion followed.
-Officers will explore the possibility of placing small rescue kits at critical locations on the trail.
-The kits might include a space blanket, matches, candle, and a map showing areas of possible cell phone service.
+The critical item is a container that will withstand the weather, bears, porcupines, etc. The kits might include a space blanket, matches, candle, and a map showing areas of possible cell phone service.
 If we placed a rescue kit at every third intersection on the East Side Core Loop, the kits would be nicely spaced.

 To be carried over with additions as highlighted in bold

-Motion to adjourn by Jan Paulsen, second by John Waldron.
-Adjourned 7:45 p.m.
+Motion to adjourn by Sam Behrends, second by John Waldron.
+Adjourned 8:02 p.m.

 Taken by Tom Paulsen, Secretary

 - Fun Day / Full Moon Ski Committee

 - Equipment Committee

 - Fundraising Committee